-• Explain to others the importance of play and the standards that are being learned through play.
+• Explain to others the importance of play and the early learning standards that arebeing practiced through play.

 The children have made a line of chairs.
 Will says, "Let's pretend we're on our train and we're going northwest."
 The child in front is wearing a hat and Wanda hands her a steering wheel.
 Stephanie takes squares of different colored sheer fabric from a box and hands one square out to each child.
 She announces, "We're going to somewhere cold to see penguins you might need this blanket."
 Wanda says, "It must be a long trip because you have pillows and blankets."
 Wanda notices Mia standing nearby and says, "Is there a place for Mia to sit?"
 Stephanie hands Mia a pillow and says, "She can sit on the pillow."
-Jerome says, "We need to listen to everybody's ideas.
+Jerome says," I want to go exploring."
+Will declares, "We can't do that.
+We're on a train."
+Wanda says, "We need to listen to everybody's ideas.
 Let's practice sharing ideas.
 How could we do both things?"
 Stephanie says, "I know, we can explore for penguins when we get off the train."